smarthomeNG/plugins/enocean/README.md

 * A5_08_01		Brightness and movement sensor
 * A5_11_04		Dimmer status feedback
 * A5_12_01		Power Measurement, e.g. Eltako FSVA-230V
+* A5_0G_03		shutter feedback in s if actor is stopped before reaching his position (for calculation of new position)
 * D2_01_07		Simple electronic switch
 * D2_01_12		Simple electronic switch with 2 channels, like NodOn In-Wall module
 * D5_00_01		Door/Window Contact, e.g. Eltako FTK, FTKB